Tiered Chevron Maxi Dress Tutorial

 Cutting:

-Cut main skirt tier according to the diagram below.
-(Cut 2 pieces)
+• 1st Skirt tier: Cut the main skirt tier according to the diagram below.
+(Cut two pieces)

 Sew around the skirt/bodice 1 inch from the edge.